Traffic Ticket FAQs in California

-3. Am I required to go to court?
+3. Am I required to appear in court for my traffic ticket?

 Most traffic tickets can be settled through the mail.
 If you are unsure how to proceed with your ticket, please contact the court.

-4. How many points will be added to my driving record?
+4. How many DMV points will be added to my driving record?

 The answer depends on the infraction.
 The most serious violations (DUI, driving uninsured, etc.) result in two points, whereas the lesser violations generally result in one.
 Points are typically masked anywhere from three to ten years after the ticket was issued, depending on the infraction and your record.